soulspace-org/overarch/doc/design.md

    e.g. a diagram and a textual description of the elements shown in the diagram.

-   Another level of reuse (and composablity) is the combination of smaller models to larger models with loading all EDN files in a directory, namespaced IDs to avoid conflicts and :ref's to refer to other model elements.
+   Another level of reuse (and composablity) is the combination of smaller models to larger models with loading all EDN files in a directory or search path, namespaced IDs to avoid conflicts and :ref's to refer to other model elements.

    Even another level of reuse lies in the plain data specification and the extensible nature of EDN. you can augment models with information that is not evaluated by Overarch, but maybe other tools working on the data.
 Because it is just plain data, you don't need a specific parser to read the model and view descriptions.
 And with the JSON export you can even reuse the data in languages, for which no EDN reader exists.
 So the model is not bound to Overarch as a specific tool but stands for itself.

    Implemented.

+Q: **How is external/internal handled when combining models for different systems?**

+A: When combining multiple models, what is external and internal depends on the viewpoint one wants to take and not on the attribution on the elements in the respective models.
+Each models has a different viewpoint, which makes sense in the context of the system in scope.
+But in a combination of models, the viewpoint to take has to be set from the outside ignoring the original element attribution.

 Q: **Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains container elements, that are visualized?**